The Gift

 The Greatest Gift: The Tale of Auden and His Bear

-The place where they docked was not far from the castle of King Harald, the King of Norway.
-Word soon got out about Audun's amazing bear, and King Harald sent a messenger to Audun with an invitation for him to visit the castle.
+The port in Norway where the ship docked was not far from the castle of King Harald, the King of Norway.
+Word soon got out about Audun's amazing bear on board the ship, and King Harald of Norway sent a messenger to Audun with an invitation for him to visit the castle.

 "I heard about this treasure of a bear you have," said King Harald to the young man.
-"Indeed, it's a treasure fit for a king!"
+"Indeed, it is a treasure fit for a king!"

 "Yes, sir," said Audun uneasily, realizing the king may be expecting the gift for himself.
 "With all due respect, sir, I purchased the bear to give to King Sven of Denmark."